↑

 How to Overcome Self-care Barriers with 4 Easy Tricks - tea and mint leaves

 It’s frustrating when barriers interfere with your self-care efforts.
-Learn some simple ways to overcome self-care barriers with 4 easy tricks!
+Learn how to overcome self-care barriers with these 4 easy tips!

 That’s not true, of course.